Israel sees safe passage for chemical arms out of Syria

-TEL AVIV (Reuters) - Internationally-monitored convoys removing Syrian chemical weapons are at little risk of being seized by rebels fighting President Bashar al-Assad or by his Lebanese Hezbollah allies, a senior Israeli military officer said on Tuesday.
+TEL AVIV, Jan 14 (Reuters) - Internationally-monitored convoys removing Syrian chemical weapons are at little risk of being seized by rebels fighting President Bashar al-Assad or by his Lebanese Hezbollah allies, a senior Israeli military officer said on Tuesday.

 The estimate suggested that Israel, which repeatedly bombed targets in Syria last year to prevent suspected transfers from Assad’s arsenal to hostile guerrillas, was holding fire as tonnes of toxins are trucked out - in some cases through war zones not under Assad’s control.